 While spending the night with Elena on Ceceile Reef, Ryudo finds her staring apprehensively at the reflection of Valmar's Moon on the water.
 Ryudo says he knows a way to make it disappear, then chucks a stone at the water.
 Well, it works.

-The Pirates Who Don't Do Anything: Aside from acting as Selene's personal stormtroopers, the Cathedral Knights aren't terribly useful; Ryudo suggests that they go marching in search of the Granasaber instead, but it's apparently outside their purview.
+The Pirates Who Don't Do Anything: Aside from acting as Selene's evil entourage, the Cathedral Knights aren't terribly useful; Ryudo suggests that they go marching in search of the Granasaber instead, but it's apparently outside their purview.
 They won't even bother to seek out the sealed parts of Valmar, and only spring into action when a possession has already taken place.
 Later, this makes sense when you consider Selene herself is possessed, and is likely protecting Valmar's progeny from harm.

 Point of No Return: There are three major points where all access to previous areas is completely cut off for the rest of the game (with a few exceptions).
 In the last third of the game or so, after finding the Granasaber, you go directly from dungeon to dungeon without looking back, so almost everything becomes a Point of No Return.
 The most significant items that can be Lost Forever are the last two skill books and the last two mana eggs.